Nonequilibrium plasmon liquid in a Josephson junction chain: Many-mode drives problem

 Although the system is fully described by the three energy parameters, achieving agreement between simulations and experiments required introducing two \emph{additional} phenomenological fitting parameters, resulting in the modified kinetic equation:

 In this equation the following parameters are introduced: \begin{enumerate} \item The first parameter is a frequency-independent correction to the insertion loss of the fridge, $\alpha$, which affects the magnitude of the term proportional to $n^\text{flux}_k$.
-We set $\alpha=2$ based on comparisons between the 20~dB data and simulations.
-An uncertainty of a few dB is typical for cryogenic microwave experiments, given that the throughline calibration method was used to measure the insertion loss.
+We set $\alpha=5$ based on comparisons between the 20~dB data and simulations.
+As point of comparison, the measured nonlinearity in $K/2\pi = 16$~kHz/ph from~\reffigS[e]{2}, indicates an insertion-loss correction of 3.
+The insertion-loss correction determined from nonlinearities thus indicates that our independent throughline insertion loss measurements underestimate the total insertion loss by $5-7~\mathrm{dB}$.

 \item For stronger drives, we introduce an additional internal loss, $\delta\kappa_{\mathrm{i},k}$, for the driven modes with numbers $k=1,\ldots,19$, Setting $\delta\kappa_{\mathrm{i},k}=6$~MHz for the 5~dB data results in a good match between theory and experiment.
-The introduction of $\delta\kappa_{\mathrm{i},k}$ is justified by the evident presence of additional losses in the lowest measured modes at strong drives (e.g., see the 0~dB data in \reffig[c]{fig:5}).
+The introduction of $\delta\kappa_{\mathrm{i},k}$ is justified by the evident presence of additional losses in the lowest measured modes at strong drives (e.g., see the 0~dB data in \reffigS[c]{5}).
 This excess loss might be attributed to phase slips, which are beyond the scope of our theoretical model. \end{enumerate}